fbpx

 O.k., o.k., calm down.
 It always feels great to achieve ambitious goals and this one will be no different.
 I’ll feel fantastic on my birthday, being so fit and strong.
 Yes, of course, it needs some time and effort to get prepared.
 Yes, I need to make a plan.
 But I am good at planning.
 I’ll make it work out!

-I remember how uncomfortable I felt, 6 weeks ago, when I made this decision and wrote it down.
+I remember how uncomfortable I felt, 6 weeks ago, when I made this decision and wrote the goal down.
 It felt so intimidating to see my goal on paper.

 But then I made a plan.
 I decided to change my running schedule to 4 times a week and to extend the running time to 40 minutes.

-I also remember, however, that it was not always fun, especially the longer runs on the Sundays.
-But I never thought about giving up, that was just no option.
+I also remember, however, that it was not always fun, especially the longer runs on Sundays.
+But I never thought about giving up; that was just no option.
 I reminded myself that I did this for myself and that it was worth the effort.

 Leave a Reply